Payday: Judge wins it for Yankees on eve of salary showdown

 Isiah Kiner-Falefa followed with an infield single but was thrown out trying to steal second — a close call upheld via replay.

-Trevino then lined a one-out single, prompting manager Dusty Baker to pull Pressly (1-2).
-Trevino also had a go-ahead, two-run homer in the eighth inning of a 5-4 win at Tampa Bay on Wednesday night.

-Pressly, a two-time All-Star, entered with a 5.71 ERA in 18 career appearances against the Yankees, including the postseason.
+Trevino lined a one-out single, prompting manager Dusty Baker to pull Pressly (1-2), a two-time All-Star who entered with a 5.71 ERA in 18 career appearances against the Yankees, including the postseason.

 Stanek walked DJ LeMahieu, then fell behind Judge 3-0 as fans serenaded the slugger with “MVP!” chants.